ZhengdongWang/zhengdongwang.com/productivity.md

 {{ van_der_poel }}

+> Instead the main idea of my training program was that you will become good at whatever it is that you train.
+The idea was that whoever skated the most laps of 30,0 during the last three months prior to the competition would win the 10k.

+And,

 > True self confidence comes from experience.
 My very race specific ice sessions supplied me with the facts of my capacity and the trust in myself.
 I wasn’t mentaly strong as a kid, I hated to compete ever since I started speed skating, I truly hated it.
 It is still a little anxiety provoking for me, I think it always will be when I test myself in an activity that I really care about.
 But today it’s a walk in the park compared to when I was a kid.
-This development was mainly acquired through continuous voluntary confrontation with the challenge (read that sentence again and emphasis voluntary).
+This development was mainly acquired through continuous voluntary confrontation with the challenge (read that sentence again and emphasize voluntary).
 It was first when I understood that, or felt like, I volunteered, that I was able to compete with a free mind.

+{{ lee }}

+> Before I learned the art, a punch was just a punch, and a kick, just a kick.
+After I learned the art, a punch was no longer a punch, a kick, no longer a kick.
+Now that I understand the art, a punch is just a punch and a kick is just a kick.

+> The height of cultivation is really nothing special.
+It is merely simplicity; the ability to express the utmost with the minimum.

 {{ ava_routines }}